 - Sign up for electronic delivery of important documents.

 - Immediately open your statements and confirms to verify all activity.
 If you notice anything suspicious, call your financial institution immediately.

 Take care of your computer and mobile devices

-- Update your computer by installing the latest software and patches to prevent hackers or viruses from exploiting any known weaknesses on your computer.
+- Keep your computer up to date by installing the latest operating system, patches, and antivirus and antispyware software to prevent hackers from exploiting any known weaknesses on your computer.